-- 5. A description of available site survey data and a discussion of the relation of drilling targets to pertinent site-survey data; a description of site survey information that is still required and the plans for its acquisition. - 6.
-A description of logistical requirements including plans to deal with any anticipated logistical problems (e.g. the use of an alternative platform, ice, etc.). - 7.
+- 1. Clearly-stated scientific goals, and how they relate to high priority scientific objectives within the Long Range Plan (or represents a new area of inquiry that can be addressed by ocean drilling).
+A description of relationships to other international geoscience programs (if any) should also be included. - 2.
+Justification of the need for drilling to accomplish the objectives. - 3.
+Detailed drilling and logging/downhole measurement strategies and how these relate to the scientific objectives of the project. - 4.
+Detailed estimates of drilling and logging times. - 5.
+A description of available site survey data and a discussion of the relation of drilling targets to pertinent site-survey data; a description of site survey information that is still required and the plans for its acquisition. - 6.
+A description of logistical requirements including plans to deal with any anticipated logistical problems (e.g. the use of an alternative platform, ice, etc.). - 6.
 Complete Site Summary Forms for each proposed drill site.
-Site location names must conform to the ODP drilling site designation policy (see page 13). - 8.
-Discussion of the expected scientific outcome, of drilling and what studies will remain to be done at completion. - 9.
+Site location names must conform to the ODP drilling site designation policy (see page 27). - 7.
+Discussion of the expected scientific outcome, of drilling and what studies will remain to be done at completion. - 8.
 Information on the scientific background and relevant publications of proponents.
-This information may be in the form of: 1) a two page curriculum vitae and relevant publication for one or more (not to exceed 4) proponents; or 2) a combined summary (not to exceed two pages) of the background of the individuals and/or groups submitting the proposal. - 10.
+This information may be in the form of: 1) a two page

+- curriculum vitae and relevant publication for one or more (not to exceed 4) proponents; or 2) a combined summary (not to exceed two pages) of the background of the individuals and/or groups submitting the proposal. - 9.
 A list of at least five (5) individuals qualified to provide comment on the scientific aspects of the proposed drilling program.